lynnfaraday/aresmush.com/tutorials/manage/started.md

 ## Getting Help

 The aresmush.com tutorials are a good starting point, especially the system overviews in [Managing Ares](/tutorials/manage).
-For actual game command syntax, you'll want to see the in-game help files.
-(For example, `help manage apps` for application-related commands).
+For actual game command syntax, you'll want to see the in-game help files, which are available through the web portal (under 'Help -> Game Help' or the `help` command).
 If you're ever stuck, don't hesitate to [ask for help](/feedback.html).

 ## Custom Code